 They did eventually get nods in "The Christmas Invasion" and "The Waters of Mars", and finally made their return in the 2013 second half of series 7, during "Cold War".

 - Animated Armour: They find leaving their armour deeply shameful, but if they are forced to do so they can remote-control it.

 - Cyborg: According to "Cold War", they're this; it helps them deal with Mars' freezing conditions.

-- Monster Lord: their leaders are smaller, slimmer and less heavily-armoured than the usual soldiers.
+- Monster Lord: Their leaders are smaller, slimmer and less heavily-armoured than the usual soldiers.
 They are often referred to in fanon as "Ice Lords", although this is never used in on-screen dialogue.

-- Subverted in the Doctor Who New Adventures novel The Dying Days where the Ice Warriors encountered there claim to be this but are psychotic monsters.
+- Subverted in the Doctor Who New Adventures novel The Dying Days, where the Ice Warriors encountered there claim to be this but are psychotic monsters.

 - Red Eyes, Take Warning: Their armour has red-tinted lenses.